chicio/chicio.github.io/_posts/2017-05-12-github-pages-jekyll-blog-born.md

   - jemoji, to support emojii in posts

 Each of this gem has its own configuration values in the _config.yml or in the front matter using the YAML format.
-With this setup it was easy to develop: I just needed to execute the command
+With this setup it was easy to develop.
+To start the development environment I just have to execute the shell command below.

 ```shell
 $ gulp
 ```

-that launch the default gulp task and start to write my HTML/CSS/Javascript code.
+This command launch the default gulp task and start to write my HTML/CSS/Javascript code.
 The website is updated on each modification and live rendered in the browser (thank you browser-sync :relaxed:).
 After the implementation made also some infrastructure setup to customize my github pages website.
 In particular I added two things:

   - I bought a custom domain, fabrizioduroni.it, to substitute the default github pages url for user site ("username".github.io).
-I bought my domain from the italian dns provider register.it.
   - I added CloudFlare CDN in order to:
     - speed up the content loading and reach the 99% score on the Google Pagespeed test
     - add HTTPS and HTTP/2 support

 In this way the pages load faster than light :zap:.
 That's it.
 My website + blog is up and running!!